nguy/AWOT/README.md

-AWOT
+AWOT - Airborne Weather Observations Toolkit
 ===============

-AWOT is a toolkit of utilities to read in and visualize weather observations taken by aircraft.
+AWOT provides a toolkit of utilities to read and visualize weather observation files collected via aircraft platforms.

-Contributors:

-Nick Guy (nick.guy@uwyo.edu)

-Timothy Lang

-Andrew Lyons

-## Installation
+##Installation
 The latest source code for AWOT can be obtained from the GitHub repository, [https://github.com/nguy/AWOT](https://github.com/nguy/AWOT).